parkerHayden/iOS-Dumb-Phone-App-Launcher/README.md

 1. #### Specialty URLs
     - Apple has some app specific short urls that make things easier, a list of these can be found [here](https://github.com/bhagyas/app-urls)
+        - This list isn't completely comprehensive, so if the app you want to launch isn't on the list try the standard formula "{app name}://".
+Example: 'strava://'

 2. #### Other URLs
-    - If the app you want on the launcher isn't in that list, then you need to create a shortcut in the Shortcuts app that will launch the app
+    - If the app you want on the launcher isn't in that list and the standard formula for the url doesn't work, then you need to create a shortcut in the Shortcuts app that will launch the app

     #### Creating a Shortcut to Launch an App
     1. Open the Shortcuts app and create a new shortcut